exercism/docs/anatomy/track-tooling/test-runners/interface.md

 The tests **MUST** be returned in the order they are specified in the tests file.
 For languages that execute tests in a random order, this may mean re-ordering the results in line with the order specified in the tests file.

-The rationale for this is that only the first failure is show to students and therefore it is important that the correct failure is shown.
-Because tests are generally ordered in that file in a TDD way, and because for Practice Exercises the students see the tests file in the editor, aligning the results with the file is critical.
+The rationale for this is that only the first failure is shown to students and therefore it is important that the correct failure is shown.
+Because tests are generally ordered in the tests file in a TDD way, and because for Practice Exercises the students see the tests file in the editor, aligning the results with the tests file is critical.

 ### Per-test